September 26-October 2

 “Midnight Train to Royston” | Ted Lasso

 Juno Temple’s performance in Ted Lasso’s “Midnight Train to Royston” is a long time coming.
 A subtle exhibition of nuances and range deep into the heart of a character who’s often the world’s cheerleader crumbling right before us in a moment of sheer fear, in a moment where perhaps she herself can’t even figure out all that’s engulfing her.

-In an episode where Keeley also revealed that she once believed she’d end up like her mother (working harder than one should only for a man to take the full credit), seeing this side of her is so brilliant because much like in last week’s episode, it’s a reminder that women are deeply layered beings.
-Keeley Jones, The Independent Woman isn’t just the fierce handworker who’s seemingly got all the right answers and the right outfits, but Keeley Jones is a woman who doubts and aches and fears.
+In an episode where Keeley also revealed that she once believed she’d end up like her mother (working harder than one should only for a man to take the full credit), seeing this side of her is so brilliant because, much like in last week’s episode, it’s a reminder that women are deeply layered beings.
+Keeley Jones, The Independent Woman, isn’t just the fierce hard worker who’s seemingly got all the correct answers and the right outfits, but Keeley Jones is a woman who doubts and aches and fears.

 She knows her brand, she knows how to do her job, and she knows how to hype others up because she values vulnerability, but deep down, as all humans when it comes to our own feelings, it’s hard to be as transparent.
 And thereby, by vocalizing these fears to Roy, she shows us (as viewers) that this is entirely okay.

 It’s normal to feel this way, it’s normal not to have all the answers, and it’s normal to need to rely on others.
 By virtue of the detail that no one achieves anything alone, Keeley Jones especially understands how beautiful it is to have a great support system.
 She has always wanted to be that person for Rebecca, for Roy, for Ted, and the team.
 And even, for Jamie.